kyoheiu/kyoheiu.dev-old/src/routes/felix/index.md

 #### Others

-In addition, you can use felix more conveniently by installing the following two
+In addition, you can use felix more conveniently by installing the following apps:
-apps:

 - [zoxide](https://github.com/ajeetdsouza/zoxide): A smarter `cd` command, which enables you to jump to a directory that matches the keyword in felix.
 - [chafa](https://hpjansson.org/chafa/): Terminal graphics for the 21st century,
   by which you can preview images in felix. **_chafa must be v1.10.0 or later._**
+- [bat](https://github.com/sharkdp/bat): A *cat(1)* clone.
+Add syntax highlighting to the text preview with bat.

 These apps do not need any configuration to use with felix!